2024 Nagoya University International Summer Program Report

 The program was further enriched by the participation of three distinguished guests: Dr. David Gordon from Duke University, Dr. Claire Larson from the University of North Carolina at Chapel Hill, and Dr. Hiroyuki Umegaki from Nagoya University.

 Dr. Gordon, an Associate Professor of Emergency Medicine at Duke University, brought his extensive expertise in emergency and trauma care to the program.
-His involvement in the 2024 US-Japan Seminar on Trauma Care provided valuable insights into international collaboration and innovation in trauma medicine.
-With a career spanning leadership roles in both emergency medicine and surgery, Dr. Gordon's contributions emphasized the critical importance of cross-border knowledge sharing to improve outcomes in acute medical care.
+Together with Professor Naoyuki Matsuda, Chair of the Department of Emergency and Critical Care Medicine at Nagoya University Graduate School of Medicine, he co-hosted the 2024 US-Japan Seminar on Trauma Care.
+This collaborative event provided valuable insights into international innovation and best practices in trauma medicine.
+With a career spanning leadership roles in both emergency medicine and surgery, Dr. Gordon's contributions--alongside those of Professor Matsuda--highlighted the importance of cross-border knowledge sharing in advancing acute medical care.

 Dr. Larson, an Assistant Professor of Medicine in the Division of Geriatric Medicine at UNC Chapel Hill, delivered an engaging lecture on geriatric primary care and home visits.
 Drawing on her experience in falls prevention, complex care management, and medical education, Dr. Larson highlighted the value of patient-centered care and the role of interdisciplinary approaches in addressing the challenges of an aging population.
 Her lecture inspired participants to reflect on the importance of understanding patients' values and maximizing their quality of life.